The basic idea comes from changes from older websites towards the increasing number of Gutenberg Blocks.

 We think that is old school and would rather call to mind the possibilities, opportunities and why’s:

-- Same links don’t have to be set multiple times for some elements, but can enclose that multi HTML elements.
+- Some links don’t have to be set multiple times for some elements but can enclose those multi-HTML elements.

 - Links can be used for non-search engine readable elements, like images.